 For admissions information and application materials, contact Sarah G. Lee.

-For information about the advertising curriculum and program requirements, contact Dr. Robyn Goodman.
+For information about the advertising curriculum and program requirements, contact Dr. Huan Chen.

 If you are an international student interested in the program, we urge you to research expected costs for living in Gainesville and steps to take as a new student at the University of Florida.
 Below are helpful links to assist you in preparing for the program.